MicrosoftDocs/dynamics-365-project-operations/articles/prod-pma/project-funding-limits.md

 ### View funding limit history

-The **Funding limit history** form contains a list of all contracts where the **Recalculate spent amounts** process runs.
+The **Funding limit history** page contains a list of all contracts where the **Recalculate spent amounts** process runs.
 If contracts exist but aren’t included in a recalculate job execution, they aren't on the list.

-Note: By default, the form opens to a list of a contract where the spent amount doesn’t match the calculated spent amount.
+Note: By default, the page opens to a list of a contract where the spent amount doesn’t match the calculated spent amount.
 If no **funding limits** are found to be out of sync, then the list is blank.
-Clear the **Requires update filter** on the left to see the **Project contracts** and their **Funding limit history**.
+Clear the **Requires update filter** to see the **Project contracts** and their **Funding limit history**.

 > [!NOTE]
 > The **Requires update** filter looks to the most recent recalculation record for evaluation purposes.